 The main Features of Binding Energy

-- A +ve binding energy for all nuclei clearly shows that any nucleus is more stable that an unconnected assembly of its constituents neutrons and protons.
+- A +ve binding energy for all nuclei clearly shows that any nucleus is more stable than an unconnected assembly of its constituent’s neutrons and protons.

-- Approximately the same binding energy per nucleon (7.3 Mev to 8.8 Mev) for all nuclei with A greater then 16 where A is atomic mass.
+- Approximately the same binding energy per nucleon (7.3 Mev to 8.8 Mev) for all nuclei with A greater than 16 where A is the atomic mass.

 The broad maximum in the middle represents maximum stability from about A = 56 ( Fe) to about A = 140 ( Ce).

 A gradual decrease in B.E/A from maximum to 7.3 Mev /A at A = 238 (U).
-Evidently the nuclei intermediate are the must stable, since the grater amount energy must be supplied to liberate each of their nucleons.
+Evidently the nuclei intermediate is the most stable since the greater amount of energy must be supplied to liberate each of their nucleons.